NapsterInBlue/MoviesMetricsMusings/content/articles/2020-09-09 weak as far as weeks go pt2.md

 We got a ton done that afternoon and early evening, but wound up having to put a pin in it.
 It would have been irresponsible to make any sort of statement while the data was only half-released and there was another push slated within the next 24 hours.
 All of the adhoc reports we'd built would update when it was available and we'd go from there.

+More to the point, we didn't want to lose sight of the fact that we were running a marathon together.
+In truth, the data team had spent the last few weeks "all hands on deck" in Iowa, and regardless of how the caucus data shook out, the next few weeks had New Hampshire, South Carolina, and Nevada all coming down the pike.
+Then, looking forward to Super Tuesday, we had our work cut out for us, transitioning our codebase to support another dozen-plus states.
+If you'd asked me then, my (incredibly) rough plan was to head back to Michigan and spend a week or so working remote and then "my whole life is either in storage or in my car, so I'll go wherever you need me to."

+In the meantime... when was the last time I ate something?

 ### Recovering

 That night we went and enjoyed one of like *five* nice, sit-down meals I had in Iowa.
 The data crew was shipping out in the morning and a handful of my original Iowa friends joined in as well.
 Everyone had spent the last week either been at a different office or on the road with Andrew and so it was an absolute gift to see them again.
 No task to race back to the office for.
 No politics at the dinner table.
 It was one of those places where you pay $60 to have a couple cocktails and try a bunch of interesting dishes and then turn around and go to Chipotle because you were still hungry (we did).

 And what a fascinating experience, hanging out with everyone in the suspense between Iowa and whatever was next.
 I'd seen most of this table every single day for the past month.
 We came together as mostly-strangers and wound up relying on one another to weather one ludicrous storm after another.
 As artificial and unnatural as campaigns are to begin with, the bizarreness of everything was perfectly underscored when we found ourselves deep in a conversation that had began: "So...
 What are y'all like?"

 All at once, we were reminded that this was a table of *people*.
 Until there was more data to comb through or marching orders to the next thing, it didn't matter what had brought this table together.
-We went around sharing dumb trivia questions, talked about movies we were eager to catch up on, phones stayed in our pockets as we blindly guessed at what what things on the menu meant.
+We went around sharing dumb trivia questions, talked about movies we were eager to catch up on, phones stayed in our pockets as we blindly guessed at what things on the menu meant.
 As we went around the table sharing hidden talents, I learned that I'd been working with a published architect, former collegiate athletes, dancers, farmers.
 Then, completely deadpan and with perfect comedic timing, that Robin eats about three family-sized Sabra hummus containers a week.
 That guy might just be the funniest person I've ever met.

 It was profoundly cathartic.
 Healing, even.
 There was nowhere I'd rather have been.